Introduction

 And that was enough to make me learn more.

-Since then, I have tested many oils, many methods, and many routines.
+Since then, I have tested many oils, many routines, and many methods.

-I have seen what works in real life.
+I have seen what will work in real life.

 Aromatherapy is useful.

-But only when people use it with care, simple habits, and realistic hope.
+But its effectiveness is only when individuals can use it with care, simple habits, and realistic hope.

-In this guide, I will explain everything in very simple English.
+In this guide, I will explain everything very simply.

 You will learn what aromatherapy is.